googlecreativelab/giantemoji/README.md

 - All the data is being lowpass filtered using [ofxBiquadFilter](https://github.com/dzlonline/ofxBiquadFilter)

 ### Dependencies
-App was developed in a special fork of openFrameworks with improved Android Studio support available [here](https://github.com/halfdanj/openframeworks/tree/gradle-experimental) (tested in [#1e29e40](https://github.com/HalfdanJ/openFrameworks/commit/1e29e40d05c06b825eb5e75a82cd142c391142f4)).
-See [this](https://github.com/HalfdanJ/openFrameworks/blob/gradle-experimental/docs/android_studio.md) guide for setup.
-The fork is meant to eventually be merged into official 0.10.0 release.
+App was developed with the development branch openFrameworks with improved Android Studio support available [here](https://github.com/openframeworks/openframeworks/tree/master).
+See [this](https://github.com/openframeworks/openFrameworks/blob/master/docs/android_studio.md) guide for setup.
+The development branch will eventually be the 0.10.0 release.

 After openFrameworks has been properly setup, the following addons are required.
 The addons should be installed by cloning into `OF_ROOT/addons`